The Body Makes Vitamin D Naturally from Exposure to Sunlight

 Vitamin D is a fat-soluble nutrient the body makes naturally from direct sun exposure to the skin.
 Despite many food sources having been fortified with Vitamin D, levels remain epidemically low in North Americans.1 While genetics contribute to these low levels, many North Americans are low in vitamin D because of what our name suggests – we live in the North.
 Often our body’s exposure to the sun during the summer months is not enough to maintain adequate storage of this nutrient to last throughout the rest of the year.
-People living parts of North America who are exposed to year-round sun, such as in sunny California, naturally have higher levels of vitamin D compared to those of us that must endure the winter seasons.1 Low vitamin D status has been well-known for its negative effects on bone mineralization, as well as autoimmune diseases, cardiovascular disease, mood disorders and cancer.1 It’s important to have your levels checked – most people supplement low levels of vitamin D during the winter only, but if your baseline levels of vitamin D are low, this may not be enough to improve your levels for optimal health.
+People living in parts of North America who are exposed to year-round sun, such as in sunny California, naturally have higher levels of vitamin D compared to those of us that must endure the winter seasons.1 Low vitamin D status has been well-known for its negative effects on bone mineralization, as well as autoimmune diseases, cardiovascular disease, mood disorders and cancer.1 It’s important to have your levels checked – most people supplement low levels of vitamin D during the winter only, but if your baseline levels of vitamin D are low, this may not be enough to improve your levels for optimal health.
 Dosing vitamin D higher than the daily recommended value for a limited amount of time is considered safe, but should only be based on your vitamin D levels, and on recommendation by a qualified health professional.

 How does vitamin D impact the health of the baby?